codekoch/UltimateGuitar2Bandhelper/README.md

 5. Run ```./Ultimate2Chord.sh``` script

 (This script does the following:
-- scraping tab from Ultimate Guitar into ASCII File
+- scraping all tabs which match the numbers in ```numbers.txt``` from Ultimate Guitar into ASCII files
 - convert tab format into ChrodPro format
 - deleting unneccessary characters like "-----"
 - create zip of all tabs)